GoogleCloudPlatform/python-docs-samples/video/cloud-client/labels/README.rst

     $ python labels.py

     usage: labels.py [-h] path

-    This application demonstrates how to perform basic operations with the Google Cloud Video Intelligence API.
+    This application demonstrates how to detect labels from a video based on the image content with the Google Cloud Video Intelligence API.

     For more information, check out the documentation at https://cloud.google.com/videointelligence/docs.

     Usage Example:

         python labels.py gs://cloud-ml-sandbox/video/chicago.mp4

     positional arguments:
       path        GCS file path for label detection.

     optional arguments:
       -h, --help  show this help message and exit